 Finally, in January 1993 the country officially and peacefully split into two parts, the Czech Republic and Slovakia

 October 28th National Holiday

-With the 100th anniversary coming up in 2 years – plans are underway to celebrate with a massive military parade through the streets of Prague.
-Exact plans are being kept a secret, but if the 90th anniversary is anything to look to for inspiration – visitors can expect hundreds of troops, planes, tanks and other military vehicles strutting their stuff through the center of the city.
+With the 100th anniversary of the Independent Czechoslovak State coming up in 2 years, plans are underway to celebrate with a massive military parade.
+The exact plans are secret.
+But if the 90th anniversary was anything to look back on for inspiration, then visitors can expect hundreds of troops, planes, tanks and other military vehicles passing through the city center.